Our Process

 3. Business and Organizational Settings

-• Strategic Planning: Organizations may use problem statements in strategic planning to identify and articulate key challenges or opportunities they need to address.
+• Strategic Planning: Organizations may use problem statements to identify and articulate key challenges or opportunities they must address.

 • Process Improvement: In continuous improvement initiatives, a problem statement helps define the specific issues that need to be resolved or improved within a business process.